pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 > We should be able to map visibility to input or output so those get applied automatically

-### Terminology updates

-To make these systems easily comprehensible by developers, we also propose the following modifications to TypeSpec terminology, throughout code and documentation:

-1. <a name="context-modifier"></a>"visibility modifier" will be renamed "context modifier"
-2. "visibility class" will be renamed "context class"
-3. (possibly) "visibility" will be renamed "contextual visibility", mirroring "contextual requiredness".

 ### Automatic requiredness

 We can now take the concept of [automatic visibility][automatic-visibility] and use a parallel concept of automatic requiredness to describe the concept of "default required" and "default optional" emitters.